javierhf/api-documentation-my-learning-path/docs/sdlc/index.md

 **The API First approach places the design and specification of an API at the forefront of the development process**.
 Instead of creating APIs as an afterthought to meet the needs of other parts of an application, the API is treated as a product from the beginning, guiding the entire software development lifecycle (SDLC).
 This ensures that the API is well-thought-out, meets the needs of its consumers, and evolves in a structured manner.

-By creating a clear and detailed OpenAPI specification early on, developers and stakeholders can work from a shared understanding, reducing misunderstandings and improving collaboration.
+**By creating a clear and detailed OpenAPI specification early on**, developers and stakeholders can work from a shared understanding, reducing misunderstandings and improving collaboration.

 **The SDLC under the API First approach involves several key phases** as listed below: